Sundin/kubernetes-tutorial/ingress.md

 # Chapter 4: Add an ingress to your pod

 By using the port-forward solution described at the end of [chapter 3](./pod.md), we will only get direct access to one of the two pods.
-A more robust solution is to use an Ingress, but this will require some more work.
-Step one is to set up a brand new cluster with an Ingress Controller installed.
+A more robust solution is to use an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in front of our service, but this will require some more work.
+Step one is to set up a brand new cluster with an [Ingress Controller] installed.

 ## Recreate cluster